meta-llama/llama-stack/docs/cli_reference.md

 ## Step 4: Starting a Llama Stack Distribution and Testing it

+### Step 4.1: Starting a distribution

-Now let’s start Llama Stack server.
+Now let’s start Llama Stack Distribution Server.

 You need the YAML configuration file which was written out at the end by the `llama stack build` step.